 German law and litigation in GermanyLegal advice is in this sense the application of abstract principles of written law to the concrete facts and interests of the client's case in former order to advise the client about what he should do next.
 In many situations, only a properly licensed German lawyer may provide correct legal advice to clients for a good consideration, even if a lawsuit is contemplated or is in process.
 Conveyancers and corporate counsel must first get a written license to practice, though they may ever spend very little of their time in court.
 Failure to obey such a rule is the known crime of authorized practice of law by any law firm in Germany.

 In this point of view, jurists who hold German law degrees are allowed to provide any legal advice to individuals or to international corporations, and doing debt collection in Germany.
 It is in general irrelevant if they lack a license or cannot appear in court.
 Some clients go further; in some districts, there is no general prohibition on the individual giving of legal advice.
 Some civil law notaries are also allowed to give legal advice, as in Hamburg.
 In many cases, jurist accountants may provide what is legal advice in tax and accounting matters for them.
 Back to startpage

 Do not hesitate to contact us via e-mail:

-Visit our current website in Germany: www.raehup.de
+Visit our complete website in Germany: www.raehup.de